History of Taipei: New Taipei residents

 After the 1990s, after two decades of building urban underground railway transit, highways, and the early Taipei Metro network, infrastructure such as bus lanes had to be completed to relieve pressure on traffic.
-In addition, Taipei has continued to construct a more convenient environment for humanities and education, and gradually establish develop towards a diverse, service-based economy.
+In addition, Taipei has continued to construct a more convenient environment for humanities and education, and gradually developed towards a diverse, service-based economy.
 The security crisis of Pai Hsiao-yen's 1997 murder, the collapse of the East Star Building in the 921 earthquake events of 1999, 2001 loss of hundreds of millions of dollars in Typhoon Nari, 2002 drought, and water crisis of the 2003 SARS crisis and other major events have not affected Taipei's international process.

 With Taipei 101 as its main landmark, Xinyi District has become the premier central business district of Taipei.
 On the other hand, while actively internationalizing, Taipei began to have traditional architecture.
 After 2000, paying attention to the content and quality of culture of Taiwan, Taipei began to promote a culture of equality and rights to reproduce historical memory, emphasizing traditional common people, promoting cultural industries and learning, releasing Taipei government resources, and creating a new culture for the Taipei metropolis.